 - Whether you have previously been infected with the COVID-19 virus (antibody test).
 Please note: - We would not give you the result of this test until the end of the trial and would only give it to you if you wished to receive it at this point. - If you do decide to receive the results of your antibody test at the end of the trial you should bear in mind that, like all medical tests, it is not 100% accurate.
-The

-- results cannot be used to provide certainty of prior infection nor of protection from future infection. - Before asking for your results, you should consider whether they would have any effect on any private insurance you may have. - Whether you are anaemic or have any other blood, kidney or liver abnormalities.
+- The results cannot be used to provide certainty of prior infection nor of protection from future infection. - Before asking for your results, you should consider whether they would have any effect on any private insurance you may have. - Whether you are anaemic or have any other blood, kidney or liver abnormalities.
 Sometimes these blood tests need to be repeated, and we would ask you to come for an extra visit to have these taken.
 If, once available, the results indicate that it would not be safe to carry on in the trial we would let you know this.
 Additionally, regardless of whether you continue in the trial, we may ask for you permission to contact your GP or a specialist so that any further required treatment or investigation can be organised.

-We would also (in some participants) ask to take a nasal fluid sample which is to look at certain immune system activity.
+We would also (in some participants) ask to take a nasal fluid sample which are is to look at immune responses in the lining of the airways.
 This is not a test which would have clinically interpretable results; thus you would not be given these results.
-This test would be repeated at subsequent visits, if you had it at the first visit.
+This test would be repeated at all subsequent visits, from the first visit that you had this test done.